 Review the regulatory requirements with regard to emergency preparedness contained in 10 CFR 70.22(i), 70.32(i), and 70.24(a)(3).

-.
+3. Obtain an emergency drill/exercise schedule for fuel facilities.
+If possible, observe the drill at the site.
+Take care not to interfere with licensee performance or evaluation of the drill/exercise.
+Do not prompt licensee participants or evaluators or provide your observations or conclusions regarding weaknesses or deficiencies during drill/exercise performance.
+Findings must be held confidential until after the formal licensee critique.

-4. btain and review a copy of a licensee’s emergency drill/exercise , and emergency plan and implementing procedures.
-Identify activities that will occur with regard to your discipline during the performance of the emergency drill/exercise.
+4. Obtain and review a copy of a licensee’s emergency drill/exercise packet , and emergency plan and implementing procedures.
+Identify activities that will occur with regard to your discipline during the performance of the emergency drill/exercise and note the licensee expectations for success versus failure.

 5. Discuss emergency drill/exercise observations and questions you may have with the lead NRC inspector to understand whether the licensee demonstrated the capability of providing reasonable assurance that adequate protective measures can be taken in the event of a declared emergency and if it has met the planning standards of 10 CFR 70.22(i).

-6. Meet with your supervisor and/or a qualified inspector to demonstrate that you can meet the evaluation criteria listed above.
+6. Meet with your supervisor and/or a qualified emergency preparedness inspector to demonstrate that you can meet the evaluation criteria listed above.
+This could be accomplished via conference call for staff getting outside of the region.

 DOCUMENTATION: General Proficiency Qualification Signature Card Item OJT-General-1

+General Proficiency On-the-Job Training

+TOPIC: (OJT-General-2) Classification Guides

+PURPOSE: The purpose of this is to familiarize you with classification guides and what information should not be discussed in notes, emails, computer files, and inspection reports.

+COMPETENCY

+AREA: INSPECTION

+LEVEL OF

+EFFORT: 20 hours

+REFERENCES: 1.
+Inspection Manual Chapter (IMC) 0610, “Nuclear Material Safety and Safeguards Inspection Reports”

+2. IMC 0616, “Fuel Cycle Safety and Safeguards Inspection Reports”

+3. Classification Guides for Fuel Cycle Facilities (NFS, B&W, Paducah, URENCO, etc.)

+EVALUATION

+CRITERIA: Upon completion of the tasks, you should be able to do the following:

+Understand what items can be discussed and documented in an inspection report.

+TASKS: 1.
+Discuss with a qualified NCS inspector or reviewer the classification Guides.
+Describe what information should not be discussed in notes, emails, computer files, and inspection reports.

+DOCUMENTATION: Fuel Facility Criticality Safety Inspector Proficiency-Level Qualification Signature Card, Item OJT-General-2.

 General Proficiency-Level Signature Card and Certification